Huputtautunut/ToDoApp/README.md

 IP-address: 172.16.4.165.

-## Instructions for running the project locally
+## Instructions for running the project
 To open the React app in the browser: In the terminal, navigate to the folder project-team-13/frontend and type "npm start".
 For the backend navigate to the folder project-team-13/backend and type "npm run dev".
+Alternatively type "localhost:3000" for the frontend or "localhost:5000" for the backend into the web browser.

+To open the frontend in the web browser: Type 172.16.4.165:8080 into the browser after connecting to the student vpn.
+To open the frontend in the browser: Type 172.16.4.165:4040 into the browser after connecting to the student vpn.

 ## Project status
 Phase 1 : completed,

 Phase 2 : completed,
-Phase 3 : ,
+Phase 3 : completed,
 Phase 4 : ,
 Phase 5 : ,
 Phase 6 : .